Provoking the Field (Book)

 This book brings together a global range of authors to examine visual arts PhDs using diverse theoretical perspectives; innovative arts and hybrid methodologies; institutional relationships and scholarly practices; and voices from the field in the form of site-specific cases.
 A compendium of leading voices in arts education, Provoking the Field provides a diverse range of perspectives on arts enquiry, and a comprehensive study of the state of visual arts PhDs in education.

-Anita Sinner is associate professor in the Department of Art Education at The University of British Columbia.
+Anita Sinner is Associate Professor in the Department of Art Education at The University of British Columbia.
 Her interests include artwork scholarship, international art education, stories as research, and community art education.
-Previously co-editor of the International Journal of Education Through Art, Sinner is also co-author of several titles, including Unfolding the Unexpectedness of Uncertainty: Creative Nonfiction and the Lives of Preservice Teachers (2013), A Heart of Wisdom: Life Writing as Emphatic Inquiry (2012), Creating Together: Participatory, Community-Based and Collaborative Arts Practices and Scholarship across Canada (2015).
+Previously co-editor of the International Journal of Education Through Art, Sinner is also author of Unfolding the Unexpectedness of Uncertainty: Creative Nonfiction and the Lives of Becoming Teachers (2013), and co-author of several titles, including A Heart of Wisdom: Life Writing as Emphatic Inquiry (2012), and Creating Together: Participatory, Community-Based and Collaborative Arts Practices and Scholarship across Canada (2015).

 Rita L. Irwin is a distinguished university scholar and professor of art education in the Department of Curriculum and Pedagogy at the University of British Columbia in Vancouver.
 She was also principal editor for the International Journal of Education Through Art, and is the recipient of several esteemed awards, including Canadian Teacher of the Year, Elliot Eisner Lifetime Achievement Award and Ted T. Aoki Award for Distinguished Service.
 Irwin has co-edited well-known titles, such as Revisions: Readings in Canadian Art Teacher Education and Being with A/r/tography